Golf-class submarine: Class history

 The first boats were commissioned in 1958 and the last in 1962.

 The boats were built at two shipyards — 16 in Severodvinsk and 7 in Komsomolsk-na-Amure in the Far East.
 An eighth in the Far East went to China.
 Fourteen were extensively modified in 1966–1972 and became known as 629A by the Soviet Navy and "Golf II" by NATO (the original version having been designated "Golf I").
-The major change was the upgrade of the missile system to carry R-21 missiles, which could be launched from inside their tubes with the submarine submerged and increased speed.
+The major changes were the upgrade of the missile system to carry R-21 missiles, which could be launched from inside their tubes with the submarine submerged, and increased speed.
 In later years, a few were converted to test new missiles and others had different conversions.

 All boats had left Soviet service by 1990.
 In 1993, 10 were sold to North Korea for scrap.
 According to some sources, the North Koreans were attempting to get these boats back into service.

 An organization of defectors from North Korea, named In-Kook Yantai, published a report in 2016 entitled "North Korea's Nuclear and WMD Assessment".
 In that report, North Korean defector Kim Heung-kwang said a 3,500-ton, nuclear-powered submarine, one of a pair, was due for launch before 2018.
 It was described as having four missile launch silos in the sail, and is generally thought to refer to a repowered Golf II-class vessel.

 In 1959, the project technology was sold to China, which built a single modified example in 1966, which is still in service.